21 Sep 2011

 8. PROTESTS

-1. All protests shall be in writing and shall be received at the ESFA headquarters within 2 working days of the match concerned.
+1. All protests regarding ESFA national competitions shall be in writing and shall be received at the ESFA headquarters within 2 working days of the match concerned.

 2. No protest relative to the ground, goalposts, or other appurtenances of the game shall be considered unless a protest in writing was made to the referee before the start of the match.